circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 you can run tests in parallel
 by spreading them across multiple machines.
-This requires specifying a parallelism level and using the CircleCI Local CLI to split test files.
+This requires specifying a parallelism level and using the CircleCI CLI to split test files.

 * TOC